gravi-ctrl/ctrl-s-master/README.md

 This repository is primary-hosted on **Codeberg** and mirrored to **GitHub**.
 To maintain synchronicity with a single `git push`, the local `origin` is configured with multiple push URLs.

 ### Setup Dual-Push (Optional)
-If you are contributing or mirroring this setup:

 ```bash
 # Set the primary push URL (Codeberg)
 git remote set-url --add --push origin git@codeberg.org:gravi-ctrl/ctrl-s-master.git